 Most recently and most often I’ve been facilitating New Moon Ceremonies monthly since 2017.
 These Ceremonies have elements of ritual combined with psychological exercises intended for looking deeper into shadow aspects of the self as well as guided meditation and holding space for self-initiated, shamanic-style internal journeys.

 In the future I intend to explore education regarding coming of age ceremonies, specifically focused on working with women of all ages.

-To ease the powers that be in New York State, and in an effort to make myself available for officiating weddings or facilitate funerals, etc., I have become an ordained minister through the Universal Life Church.
+To ease the powers that be in New York State, and in an effort to make myself available for officiating weddings or facilitating funerals, etc., I have become an ordained minister through the Universal Life Church.
 This is by no means meant to suggest that I have studied the theology of clergy persons, nor that I have gone through a specific religious adherence.
 It is a piece of paper which helps certain processes in sometimes stressful proceedings move more smoothly.